fylgja/stylelint-config/README.md

 ### Selector

-- `selector-attribute-brackets-space-inside`: never
-- `selector-attribute-operator-space-after`: never
-- `selector-attribute-operator-space-before`: never
 - `selector-attribute-quotes`: always
-- `selector-combinator-space-after`: always
-- `selector-combinator-space-before`: always
-- `selector-descendant-combinator-no-non-space`: true
-- `selector-list-comma-newline-after`: always
 - `selector-list-comma-newline-before`: never-multi-line
+  - _Would be never if this was an option_
 - `selector-list-comma-space-after`: always-single-line
-- `selector-list-comma-space-before`: never
 - `selector-max-attribute`: 2
 - `selector-max-class`: 4
 - `selector-max-compound-selectors`: 4
 - `selector-max-empty-lines`: 0,
 - `selector-max-id`: 0
-- `selector-max-specificity`: 0, 4, 2,
+- `selector-max-specificity`: null,
+  - _Might cause issues with some css langages so we enforce it with other selector-max rules_
 - `selector-max-type`: 2
 - `selector-max-universal`: 1
 - `selector-no-qualifying-type`: true
   - ignore: attribute, class
 - `selector-no-vendor-prefix`: true
-- `selector-pseudo-class-case`: lower
-- `selector-pseudo-class-no-unknown`: true
+- `selector-type-no-unknown`: true
-- `selector-pseudo-class-parentheses-space-inside`: never
-- `selector-pseudo-element-case`: lower
-- `selector-pseudo-element-colon-notation`: double
-- `selector-pseudo-element-no-unknown`: true
+  - severity: warning

 ### Shorthand property